From gun violence to great composers: Meet our Student Podcast Challenge finalists

 Teacher/Sponsor: Brian Hedgepeth

-The Down 'Loe traces the important but little-known history of Oberlin Village, a historic Reconstruction-era freedmen's colony in North Carolina.
+This episode of The Down 'Loe podcast traces the important but little-known history of Oberlin Village, a historic Reconstruction-era freedmen's colony in North Carolina.

 The Happiness Wish – West Adams Preparatory High School, Los Angeles